 Got a balanced portfolio of projects and initiatives – one that balances risk and return, short term and longer term?
 Use the Business As Usual Test to find out.
 Map each project or initiative on the grid and find its corresponding number.
 Then find the average of all the numbers for your portfolio.
 A balanced portfolio will be close to ‘5’.

 If this grid was an early map of the world, then the 9th box is where the text ‘here be dragons’ might be added6.
-If it was a map of 19th century North America it would be the ‘Wild West’.
-IT means dangerous or unexplored territory.
+If it was a map of 19th century North America it would be the ‘Wild West’ – it is dangerous or unexplored territory.

-Projects here are the most unusual, of business unusual.
+Projects here are the most unusual, of ‘business unusual’.
 They entail high levels of risk and uncertainty and are laden with hypothesis and assumptions.
 However, it is here that the most ambitious strategies are likely to emerge.
-It is here that the potential for hockey stick or 10x levels of growth exists.
+It is here that the potential for hockey stick7 or 10x levels of growth exists8.